andrewc01/RockPaperScissors/README.md

 Simple **Rock Paper Scissors** game made with SwiftUI

 ### To-dos (No ETA)
-- Add animation to the button when tapped
+- Add animation to the button when tapped (pop as an example)
 - Better UI for the score
 - Different color for higher score